 There are 334 Assessor's parcels within the District.
-The parcel count has changed in Fiscal Year 2012-2013 due to recent parcel splits.
 Unless otherwise determined, it is assumed each parcel receives equal benefit from the streetlights.
 The streetlights only provide a special benefit to the parcels within the District; therefore, no general benefit has been assigned.
 The annual assessment is levied without regard to property valuation.
-The boundary of the District is shown on Exhibit "A1"; attached hereto and made a part of this Engineer's Report.
+The boundary of the District is shown on Exhibit "A"; attached hereto and made a part of this Engineer's Report.
 The District is generally located: